 When a larger amount of tooth has fractured, we may take an impression of the teeth and make a plaster model.
 The missing parts of the teeth are then replaced on the model in wax.
-A silicone matrix is made from the model and this silicone matrix is then used to help fabricate the final composite restorations in the mouth.
+A silicone matrix is made from the model and this silicone matrix is then used to help build-up the final composite restorations in the mouth.

 The composite restorations were made with multiple layers and shades to simulate the adjacent natural tooth structure.
 After shaping and polishing, the final restorations blended seamlessly into the teeth, recreating the original appearance and function of the teeth.

+This young boy had broken a smaller amount of tooth.
 People sometimes ignore chipped edges on lower incisors, but as this photo demonstrates, they still show upon smiling.

-The lost tooth structure also meant that the deeper dentine layer was exposed.
+In this instance, the lost tooth structure also meant that the deeper dentine layer was exposed.
 This little boy was experiencing a lot of cold sensitivity each time he tried to eat or drink anything.